-Applying big data analytics in healthcare is the solution.
+Applying big data analytics is the solution.
 Read on for an introduction to healthcare data analytics, including the types, uses, value, and potential future of data analytics in healthcare.
-Specifically, we will cover:

 In general, big data analytics is the practice of using analytical techniques to make sense of large sets of diverse data.
 In healthcare, unwieldy data sets are the norm.
 A comprehensive data entry for a single patient could include everything from electronic health record data and physician notes to imaging, prescriptions, lab results, insurance, monitoring equipment output, and even social media posts.